April 12, 2024

 The expand provides flexibility to API callers while providing sensible and minimal defaults for all endpoints — unless otherwise specified, the amount of data sent is minimal, conserving bandwidth and database utilization.
 Implementing the expand parameter is relatively straightforward, and we hope you also include it in your API!

-Are you looking to build customer engagement for your VSaaS or consumer-facing business?
-At Pocketflows, we're creating embedded APIs to build high-quality customer engagement products.
+Are you looking to build marketing tools in your VSaaS or consumer-facing business?
+At Pocketflows, we're creating embedded APIs to build high-quality marketing products.
 We're incorporating the best API practices and creating the best developer experience.
 If you're interested in learning more, click the button below to schedule time with us!

 Schedule with us